Think you need a 20% deposit to buy a home? Think again

 How much deposit do you actually need?

 Although the average first-time buyer deposit is 20% of the total property price, many first-time buyers put down between 5% and 10%.
-So if you’re buying a £250,000 home, a 5% deposit would be £12,500.
-That’s much more achievable than the £50,000 you’d need for 20%!
-Today, plenty of mainstream lenders accept smaller deposits, and there are government-backed schemes designed specifically to help low-deposit buyers too.
+For example, when buying a £250,000 home, a 5% deposit would be £12,500.
+That’s much more achievable than the £50,000 needed for 20%.
+Today, many mainstream lenders accept smaller deposits, and there are government-backed schemes designed specifically to help low-deposit buyers, too.

-And don’t forget you could boost your existing savings by up to £1,000 a year with a Lifetime ISA.
+Buyers can also boost their existing savings by up to £1,000 a year with a Lifetime ISA.
 Save up to £4,000 a year in your LISA and the government will give you a 25% bonus.

 You’ll need to have your Lifetime ISA open for a full year before you can use your savings towards your first home, and you can only withdraw penalty-free for an eligible first home or after the age of 60.
 Any ineligible withdrawals will incur a 25% penalty charge, potentially leaving you with less than you put in.